Pugnacious/blog/_posts/chaotica/2022-07-18-Chaotica-Intermediate-Linear-Tiles.md

 ##### Blurs

-Blurs are transforms that create points.
+Blurs are transforms that distribute points.
 If you've been through my previous tutorials, you may have seen the link I posted, or even watched the video on the chaos game.
 That's basically what blurs are.
-They create points, which get displayed as "solid" color by the software.
+They distribute points, which get displayed as "solid" color by the software.
 Examples of blurs are square, hex_rand, circleblur, gaussian_blur etc...

 ##### Modifiers